- Introduction to Rental Property Maintenance

 - Track maintenance expenses

-- Set up maintenance coordination services
+- Set up premium maintenance services

 With these steps in place, you’ll not only ensure your investment is protected, but that property maintenance repairs are handled efficiently and professionally—all while establishing a healthy business and cost-effective procedures that don’t infringe upon your personal & professional life.